South Korean players lead at LPGA tournament in Busan

-BUSAN, South Korea (AP) — South Koreans Somi Lee and Seung Yeon Lee were tied for the third-round lead Saturday at the Buick Ladies Championship, the second tournament on the LPGA’s four-tournament Asian swing.
+BUSAN, South Korea (AP) — South Koreans Somi Lee and Seung Yeon Lee were tied for the third-round lead Saturday at the Buick Ladies Championship, the second event on the LPGA’s four-tournament Asian swing.

 Ha Na Jang was in third place, a stroke behind, after a 68.

-Amy Yang (67), Busan-born Australian Su Oh (67) and second-round leader Danielle Kang (71) were two strokes behind.
+Amy Yang (67), Busan-born Australian Su Oh (67) and second-round leader Danielle Kang (71) were two strokes behind the leaders and tied for fourth.

+Seung Yeon Lee had birdies at 14, 15, 16 and 17, recovering from an early double bogey at No. 6.

+“I really tried to focus on the present,” said Seung Yeon Lee.
+“I wasn’t thinking about how many birdies I was making, how many pars I was making or if I wasn’t too wrapped up in how I made a double bogey.
+Instead I just focused on every shot.”

 The LPGA Tour’s Asian swing moves to Taiwan next week with a fourth stop in Japan.
 Kang won the first stop in Shanghai last week.